christian-fronk/christian_fronk_dbs_f21/README.md

-We'll burn that bridge when we come to it.
+We'll burn that b1
+ridge when we come to it.